WenyuZhang77/Final-Project-Proposal/Final-Project-Proposal.md

 As the brand new residents of NYC, we would like to explore the security situation and stability of this city.
-In addition, analyzing crime data from nypd might raise the safety awareness of the victim population as well as other citizens and visitors, thus they can avoid high-crime areas.
+In addition, analyzing crime data from NYPD might raise the safety awareness of the victim population as well as other citizens and visitors, thus they can avoid high-crime areas.